-In 2013/14 Project ENTHUSE received further funding of over £22 million from the Department for Education, the Wellcome Trust, BAE Systems, Biochemical Society, BP, Institution of Engineering and Technology, Institution of Mechanical Engineers, Rolls-Royce, and the Royal Society of Chemistry.
+In 2013/14 Project ENTHUSE received further funding of over £22 million from the Department for Education, the Wellcome Trust, BAE Systems, Biochemical Society, BP, Institution of Engineering and Technology, Institution of Mechanical Engineers, Rolls-Royce, Royal Commission for the 1851 Exhibition, IBM, Institution of Structural Engineers and the Royal Society of Chemistry.

 These organisations came together to bring about inspired science teaching through the continuing professional development of teachers of science across the UK.
 Project ENTHUSE funding allows the provision of subject specific CPD for teachers, technicians and other support staff at the National STEM Learning Centre in York and through partners in Northern Ireland (Department of Education Northern Ireland), Scotland (SSERC) and Wales (Techniquest).

 Project ENTHUSE is made up of a number of distinct and complementary areas:

 ENTHUSE Awards are bursaries available to all state funded schools and colleges in the UK to help teachers and technicians attend world class continuing professional development courses offered by the National STEM Learning Centre and its partners.

 - Intensive ENTHUSE Awards

 Intensive ENTHUSE Awards allow schools and colleges in England that have not previously engaged with the National STEM Learning Centre to access additional in-school support.